Wednesday, 22 December 2010

 It is happening now.

 It’s draining out of you now, draining away.
 Your life, even if you don’t notice, it is happening.
-Minute by minute, second by second, you are closer to the end, even if you don’t feel it.
+Right now, ebbing away.
+Minute by minute, second by second, you are closer to the end than you were before, even if you don’t feel it.

 “Do you think I look older?”